jaspector

 A building permit is required before constructing, enlarging, altering, repairing, moving, improving, removing, converting, or demolishing a building or structure, or installing, altering, or repairing regulated electrical, gas, mechanical, or plumbing systems (UDC Article 13, Sec.
 13.1.1; 2021 IBC/IRC Section 105.1).

-Typical processing time is Approximately 5-10 business days for most residential permits; approximately 10 business days for residential new construction.
+Building permit processing times in Grand Prairie, TX typically run Approximately 5-10 business days for most residential permits; approximately 10 business days for residential new construction.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Grand Prairie, TX.
 The following work is generally exempt: Interior painting, wallpapering, tiling, carpeting, cabinets, counter tops, and similar finish work; Ordinary minor repairs not involving structural changes or system alterations; Replacement of equivalent hardware.
 Note: Grand Prairie's permitting scope is broader than default model-code exemptions.
 Explicitly requires permits for all roofing (including repair), all fences, all accessory structures regardless of size, all electrical/plumbing/mechanical work, and all decks/patios/porches.
 Do not assume any work is exempt without confirming directly at 972-237-8230 or information@gptx.org.
+When in doubt, confirm with the local building department before starting work.